Gabriel-sy/OmniSubs/README.md

 3. Click the option and wait for the download to complete
 4. The subtitle file will be saved in the same directory as your video file

+## Notes
+ - Opensubtitles limits daily downloads for free users, so you might face errors downloading many in one day
-### This application only stores your login credentials locally.
-Your credentials are used solely for authenticating with OpenSubtitles.com.
+ - This application only stores your login credentials locally.
+Your credentials are used solely for authenticating with OpenSubtitles.com